InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 Requirements for the interface:
-- The function <code>__gpp</code> must always be a function and cannot be any other type, even if only temporarily on initialization – the API must be able to handle calls at all times.
+- The <code>__gpp</code> function must always be a function and cannot be any other type, even if only temporarily on initialization – the API must be able to handle calls at all times.
 - The command must always be a string.
 - The callback must always be a function.
 - Parameter can be of mixed type depending on used command
+- The <code>__gpp</code> function does not have a return value
 - If a CMP cannot immediately respond to a query, the CMP must queue all calls to the function and execute them later.
 The CMP must execute the commands in the same order in which the function was called.
 - A CMP must support all generic commands.
 All generic commands must always be available when a <code>__gpp</code> function is present on the page.
 This means that “[stub code](#stubcode)” that supports all generic commands must be in place before/during CMP load.

 ### What required API commands must a CMP support? <a name="javascript"></a>

 All CMPs must support all generic commands.
 Generic commands are commands that can be used independent of [section specifications](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform/blob/main/Sections/SectionInformation.md).
 All generic commands must always be executed immediately without any asynchronous logic and call the supplied callback function immediately.
-The generic commands are: [‘ping’](#ping), [‘addEventListener’](#addeventlistener), [‘removeEventListener’](#removeeventlistener), [‘hasSection’](#hassection), [‘getSection’](#getsection), [‘getField’](#getfield) and [‘getGPPData’](#getgppdata).
+The generic commands are: [‘ping’](#ping), [‘addEventListener’](#addeventlistener), [‘removeEventListener’](#removeeventlistener), [‘hasSection’](#hassection), [‘getSection’](#getsection), and [‘getField’](#getfield).

 ________
 #### `ping` <a name="ping"></a>